 As you can see, the range of possible outcomes in a Florida juvenile case, including a juvenile theft case, is significant.
 The juvenile may enter into a diversion program involving certain rules and requirements, such as performing community service, attending counseling, or making restitution.
 When the diversion program is successfully completed, the charges are dropped.
 At the other end of the spectrum, a child may be adjudicated delinquent and detained by the state.
 Or, worse, transferred to adult court to face adult penalties.

-Your best first step after your child has been taken into custody or accused of a juvenile offense is to speak with a Jacksonville juvenile theft defense attorney.
+Your best first step after your child has been taken into custody or accused of a juvenile offense is to speak with a Jacksonville criminal defense attorney who specializes in juvenile cases.
 Because the juvenile system operates so differently, it is important to consult an attorney who is familiar with that system, and who can advise you in detail about the possible outcomes and your options for moving forward.